 Students age 13 years old by the ceremony can be concurrently enrolled in BJEP’s regular Sunday program for 7th graders, or may elect to participate in this program the year after they graduate from BJEP.
 Celebrating your child’s Bar or Bat Mitzvah, or taking part in BJEP’s B’Nai Mitzvah program, is up to each family in our program.

-To inquire about your child’s participation in our 2022-2023 cohort, contact us at firstname.lastname@example.org.
+To inquire about your child’s participation in our 2024-2025 cohort, complete this short form to express an interest in the program.

 1:1 Supplemental Hebrew Instruction